Classes have started once again at TFL, and it is getting busy around here.

 It was kinda tricky, and a lot of fun.

 We were named the, “The Wild Bunch” when we entered the escape room!

 We had one hour to find Butch Cassidy’s gun

 using our nose to smell things and identify different scents,

 and unfortunately those anagrams held us back from finding Butch Cassidy’s gun

-It was fun to see how everyone’s brains worked so differently in the way they looked at the puzzles
+in the way they looked at the puzzles fun to see how everyone’s brains worked so differently

-but how each one contributed in helping us move closer and and closer to finding the gun.
+in helping us move closer and and closer to finding the gun. each one contributed

 — Brittani, TFL Mentor